martinke11/martinke11.github.io/_pages/cv.md

 Education
 ======
 * M.P.P.
-Data Science Specialty, University of Chicago, 2024 (Expected)
+Data Science Specialty, University of Chicago, 2024
 * B.A. in Sociology with Honors, University of Michigan-Ann Arbor, 2019

 Work experience